arashnm80/arashnm80.github.io/handbook.md

 <summary></summary>

 ### C'est la vie, Leave or fight to live
+This can be the best, this can be the worst.
+This is life.
+Leave or stay and fucking fight for the narrow possibility to live.
 ### No time for caution
 ### Reboot
 Reinstall OS and be born right now.